NightWhistler/nightwhistler.net/_posts/2019-01-17-gilette-commercial.md

 ---
-title: "My thoughts about the Gilette Commercial"
+title: "My thoughts about the Gillette Commercial"
 layout: post
 date:   2019-01-17 13:22:00 +0100
 tags: [personal,opinions,toxic masculinity,feminism]
 ---
-I'd like to share some thoughts I had about the Gilette Commercial.
+I'd like to share some thoughts I had about the Gillette Commercial.

-For those of you that have missed it: Gilette recently released a commercial in which they call out toxic masculinity, which I've included below.
+For those of you that have missed it: Gillette recently released a commercial in which they call out toxic masculinity, which I've included below.

-{% include youtube.html id="koPmuEyP3a0" description="The Gilette Commercial" %}
+{% include youtube.html id="koPmuEyP3a0" description="The Gillette Commercial" %}

 I know that toxic masculinity is somewhat controversial term among some people, drawing responses along the lines of "it is not toxic